intel/neural-compressor/neural_compressor/compression/pruner/README.md

 The following section exemplifies how to use hooks in user pass-in training function to perform model pruning.
 Through the pruning API, multiple pruner objects are supported in one single Pruning object to enable layer-specific configurations and a default set is used as a complement.

 - Step 1: Define a dict-like configuration in your training codes.
-Usually only 5-7 configuration items need to be identified for personalized pruning, a configuration template is shown below:
+Usually only 5-7 configuration items need to be identified.
+For customized pruning, a configuration template is shown below:

   ```python
       configs = [